reactjs/rfcs/text/0000-create-shared-state.md

 # Summary

-I would like to take a step forward with idea behind hooks by providing a solution similar to Context API but more inline with hooks direction. 🤗
-`createSharedState` would create a hook very similar to `useState` but with shared state across the application.
+I would like to add a single function which allows sharing data between components with hooks.
+This could be used instead of Context API when scoping or cascading to single component structure branch is not needed.
+In many cases this leads to more simple implementation compared to using Context API. `createSharedState` creates a hook very similar to useState but with sync state across hook instances.
+Setting a value in one component will result re-rendering every component which uses the same hook.
+The state is preserved even if all hooks become unmounted.

 ## Side-by-side comparison with Context API
 ![image](https://user-images.githubusercontent.com/3163392/68534701-aedc9e00-0337-11ea-89c3-7eed540f23cd.png)